DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 core Commonwealth responsibility, and a reasonably important agency, under different guises, since Federation.
 Despite many large changes in structure and policy, this is a field where the Commonwealth has long been certain of its role.
-Indigenous Affairs, by contrast, is a much more difficult, arduous and wicked problem, which has involved continuing inter-governmental skirmishes as to the division of responsibilities.
-Unlike communications, the Commonwealth’s work in Indigenous affairs has failed to find any ongoing institutional location, with successive shifts from a dedicated department to the Indigenous-elected Aboriginal and Torres Strait Islander Commission
+Indigenous affairs, by contrast, is a much more difficult, arduous and wicked problem, which has involved continuing inter governmental skirmishes as to the division of responsibilities.
+Unlike with communications, the Commonwealth’s work in Indigenous affairs has failed to find any ongoing institutional location, with successive shifts from a dedicated department to the Indigenous-elected Aboriginal and Torres Strait Islander Commission